 LP FlameBlock sheathing can be used in a few different 1 hour fire-rated wall assemblies, including:

 Intertek Design LPB/WPPS-60-01: This Intertek-listed assembly is commonly used in 1 hour exterior walls along the property line, including single-family construction.
 This assembly is fire-rated for 1 hour from both sides.

 UL Design U348: This UL-listed assembly is commonly used in Type V multifamily construction in load-bearing exterior walls.
 It also allows for the use of fiberglass insulation.
-This assembly is fire-rated for 1 hour from the interior side only, except when brick is the exterior facing.
+This assembly is fire-rated for 1 hour from the interior side only, except when brick and stucco is the exterior facing.